darrenschwarz/Karama.Jwt.Public/README.md

 Hopefully this post is useful and will fast track you to a solution, and a better understanding of the problem space.

-Links & ackowledgements
+Links & acknowledgements
 ---------------------------------------

-https://github.com/dvsekhvalnov/jose-jwt (a great package for workin with JWTs)
+https://github.com/dvsekhvalnov/jose-jwt (a great package when working with JWTs)

-http://www.cusoon.fr/update-microsoft-certificate-authorities-to-use-the-sha-2-hashing-algorithm-2/ (backgroound information relating to SHA-2 hashing algorithm)
+http://www.cusoon.fr/update-microsoft-certificate-authorities-to-use-the-sha-2-hashing-algorithm-2/ (background information relating to SHA-2 hashing algorithm)

 https://technet.microsoft.com/en-us/library/security/2949927.aspx (Microsoft Security Advisory 2949927)